dano8957/Beat-of-Lights/README.md

 Much like our first prototype, we found that there is no easy way to parse streaming audio data.
 Most APIs do not have a simple way of parsing audio data and encoding it for visualization.

-###Possible Improvements:

--We could implement a way to make full playlists readable on this visualizer to allow longer visualization time.
--Implementing a way for this code to access the built-in microphone and allow visualization that way.

 ##Third Protoype - LED Matrix Visualizer

 ![screenshot](http://i.imgur.com/PID1vgJ.png?1)